elastic/ml-cpp/build-setup/windows_simple.md

 64 bit Windows is required.

-It is possible to build on Windows Server 2012r2, Windows Server 2016 and Windows 10.
+It is possible to build on Windows Server 2012r2, Windows Server 2016, 2019, 2022 and Windows 10.
 Other versions may encounter problems.

 ### Base requirements

-Follow the instructions (**only!**) for Windows 8 SDK, CMake and Git for Windows from [windows.md](windows.md).
+Follow the instructions (**only!**) for Windows 8 & 10 SDKs, CMake and Git for Windows from [windows.md](windows.md).

 ### Microsoft C++ build tools

-Download "Build Tools for Visual Studio 2019" from <https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019> and run it.
+Download "Build Tools for Visual Studio 2019" from <https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022> and run it.

 ### Clone ml-cpp